 - In the bowl of a stand mixer or a large bowl with a hand mixer, whip the cream to soft peaks.

 - Add the powdered sugar and the mascarpone cheese to the bowl and beat until combined and fluffy.
+Do not beat too much or it will start turning into butter.

 - Store in an airtight container in the refrigerator for up to 1 week.
 Allow to sit at room temperature for about 30 minutes before serving for the best texture.